Animal consciousness

-Animal consciousness, or animal awareness, is the quality or state of self-awareness within a non-human animal, or of being aware of an external object or something within itself.
+Animal consciousness, or animal awareness, is the quality or state of self-awareness within an animal, or of being aware of an external object or something within itself.
 In humans, consciousness has been defined as: sentience, awareness, subjectivity, qualia, the ability to experience or to feel, wakefulness, having a sense of selfhood, and the executive control system of the mind.
 Despite the difficulty in definition, many philosophers believe there is a broadly shared underlying intuition about what consciousness is.

 The topic of animal consciousness is beset with a number of difficulties.
-It poses the problem of other minds in an especially severe form because animals, lacking the ability to use human language, cannot tell us about their experiences.
-Also, it is difficult to reason objectively about the question, because a denial that an animal is conscious is often taken to imply that it does not feel, its life has no value, and that harming it is not morally wrong.
-The 17th-century French philosopher René Descartes, for example, has sometimes been criticised for providing a rationale for the mistreatment of animals because he argued that only humans are conscious.
+It poses the problem of other minds in an especially severe form because animals, lacking the ability to use human language, cannot communicate their experiences.
+It is also difficult to reason objectively about the question because a denial that an animal is conscious is often taken to imply that they do not feel, their life has no value, and that harming them is not morally wrong.
+For example, the 17th-century French philosopher René Descartes is sometimes criticised for enabling animal mistreatment through his animal machine view, which claimed that only humans are conscious.